Update: ‘New brand’ section updated.

 In October 2021, Honda announced the launch of ten ‘e:N Series’ electric cars in China between 2022 and 2026.
 The company also said that it is planning to launch e:N Series models globally.

-It might be ten Honda e:N Series models, but some of them would be duplicates with a different name and a modified design.
-Honda operates via two joint ventures in China – Dongfeng Honda and GAC Honda – and it launches the same car under different names, so that the JV companies may target different age groups or regions.
+It might be ten Honda e:N Series models that make it to the market, but some of them would be duplicates with a different name and a modified design.
+Honda operates via two joint ventures in China – Dongfeng Honda and Guangqi Honda (GAC Honda) – and it launches the same car under different names, so the JV companies may target different age groups or geographies.

-The Honda e:N SUV concept’s production version may offer comfortable seating for up to seven people.
-With China’s new three-child policy, the potential for large electric SUVs with three-row seating looks strong.
+The Honda e:N SUV concept’s production vehicle may offer comfortable seating for up to seven people.
+With China’s new three-child policy, the potential for large electric SUVs with flexible seating looks strong.
 Honda will likely develop such a model on the new e:N Architecture W platform, which allows single-motor RWD and dual-motor AWD configurations.

 Featured Image Source: Weibo/本田中国